 The lease on the Virtue Street Pavilion facility (lessee is a wholly-owned subsidiary of UHS), is scheduled to expire in December, 2004.
 The lessee of this facility has provided notice to us that they are exercising their option to purchase the facility at its fair market value.
-This facility's ratio of earnings before interest, taxes, depreciation, amortization and lease and rental expense ("EBITDAR") to minimum rent plus additional rent payable to us was approximately .28 times for the six month period ended June 30, 2004 and approximately 1.9 times for the twelve months ended December 31, 2003.
-The net book value of this property as of June 30, 2004 is approximately \$6.5 million.
-The annual minimum rent payable to us under the existing lease is \$1,261,000 (no bonus rent was earned on this facility during 2003 or the six month period ended June 30, 2004).
-Pursuant to the terms of the lease, the lessee has obtained an independent appraisal which indicates that the fair market value of the property is approximately \$7.3 million.
-We are currently in the process of obtaining our independent appraisal on this property.
-Pursuant to the terms of the lease, if our independent appraisal of the fair market value of the property exceeds 10% (as determined by the lessee, the sale price will be determined by averaging the two appraisals.
-If the difference in fair market value of the property exceeds 10% (as determined by our independent appraisal compared to the lessee's independent appraisal), then a third appraisal will be obtained and the sale price will be determined by averaging the two appraisals that are closest in value.
-Assuming this property is purchased by the lessee for approximately \$7.3 million, our future funds from operations and results of operations will be adversely affected since, at interest rates as currently projected, the reduction in annual interest expense resulting from repayment of borrowings using the sale proceeds is likely to be approximately \$1 million less than the annual rental payments presently earned by us pursuant to this lease.
-The operating results of this facility are reflected as "Income from discontinued operations, net" in the Condensed Consolidated Statements of Income for the three month and six month periods ended June 30, 2004 and 2003, and as "Assets of facility held for sale" on the Condensed Consolidated Balance Sheets as of June 30, 2004.
+Accordingly, pursuant to the terms of the lease, independent appraisals were obtained by us and the lessee, which indicate that the fair market value of the property, and therefore the sale price, is \$7,320,000.
+We expect this sale transaction, which will result in a gain of approximately \$750,000, to occur in December of 2004 upon the expiration of the lease.
+During the nine month period ended September 30, 2004, this facility operated at a loss before interest, taxes, depreciation, amortization and lease and rental expense.
+The annual minimum rent payable to us under the existing lease is \$1,261,000 and no bonus rent was earned on this facility during 2003 or the nine month period ended September 30, 2004.
+As a result of this lease expiration and sale in December, 2004, our future funds from operations and results of operations will likely be adversely affected since at interest rates as currently projected, the reduction in annual interest expense resulting from repayment of borrowings using the sale proceeds is likely to be approximately \$1 million less than the annual rental payments presently earned by us pursuant to this lease.
+The operating results of this facility are reflected as "Income from discontinued operations, net" in the Condensed Consolidated Statements of Income for the three month and nine month periods ended September 30, 2004 and 2003, and as "Assets of facility held for sale" on the Condensed Consolidated Balance Sheets as of September 30, 2004.